Babes in Toyland (band): 1992–1995: Mainstream success

 In May 1995, the band released their final album, Nemesisters.
 The album received mixed reviews, with Lorraine Ali of Spin writing: "With Nemesisters, Babes in Toyland's molten core seems to have somewhat solidified; this album ultimately lacks the conviction, depth, and even direction of its predecessors."
 The band described the recording process of the album "diverse", "experimental" and "spontaneous" and that the writing and recording process was "very different" as the band were working under pressure.
-Tours for the album took place throughout Europe - notably with a date at Denmark's Roskilde Festival - the United States, and Australia.

 1996–2001: Herman's departure, Katastrophy Wife and breakup

 The band lost their contract with their record label when Herman left the band due to hip problems in 1996.
 Dana Cochrane, formerly of the band Mickey Finn, played bass with the band on live gigs in 1996 and 1997.
-Original bassist Michelle Leon briefly rejoined the band for a short period in 1997, when Babes in Toyland were constantly breaking up and reforming and planning on releasing a fourth studio album.
-In 1998, the band was credited with the song Overtura: Astroantiquity/Attacatastrophy on the CD Songs of the Witchblade: A Soundtrack to the Comic Book, which Bjelland co-produced.
+Original bassist Michelle Leon briefly rejoined the band in 1997, when Babes in Toyland were constantly breaking up and reforming and planning on releasing a fourth studio album.
+In 1998, the band was credited with the song "Overtura: Astroantiquity/Attacatastrophy" on the CD Songs of the Witchblade: A Soundtrack to the Comic Book, which Bjelland co-produced.
 Bjelland and Barbero played with a new bassist, Jessie Farmer, in 2000.

 However, a year earlier, Bjelland had formed a new band, Katastrophy Wife.
-Babes in Toyland performed a reunion show billed as "The Last Tour" on November 21, 2001–which was released as a live album called Minneapolism–and this was not only the last Babes in Toyland show, but also the last official activity at the time.
-Bjelland played a number of shows in Europe in 2002 under the title Babes in Toyland with a new drummer and bassist from the British band Angelica; however, Bjelland stopped using the name after Barbero and Herman raised legal issues.
+Babes in Toyland performed a reunion show billed as "The Last Tour" on November 25, 2000—which was released as a live album called Minneapolism—and this was not only the last Babes in Toyland show, but also the last official activity at the time.
+Bjelland played a number of shows in Europe in 2002 under the name Babes in Toyland with a new drummer and bassist from the British band Angelica; however, Bjelland stopped using the name after Barbero and Herman raised legal issues.